 \section{Introduction}

-Recently, there has been an increasing interest in high dimensional computational problems, which are usually solved by algorithms that use finitely many information operations.
-The complexity is defined as the minimal number of information operations which are needed to find an approximating solution within an error $\epsilon$.
-A remarkable success achieved by using artificial neural networks in such kind of problems, which makes it very active research area.
+Recently, there has been increasing interest in high-dimensional computational problems, which are typically addressed by algorithms that use a finite number of information operations.
+The complexity of such problems is defined as the minimum number of information operations required to find an approximating solution within an error \(\epsilon\).
+Remarkable success has been achieved using artificial neural networks for these problems, making this a very active area of research.